arm61/pylj/docs/source/byof.md

 If the formula stops being physical below some separation, as the Buckingham potential's does inside its short-range barrier, set `min_separation` to that separation in the constructor, as `Buckingham` does with `self.min_separation = ...`: a simulation then treats any pair closer than it as forbidden, and the formula itself is left as it is.

-The constructor is yours to define; keyword-only parameters named after the physical quantities, as in `SoftSphere`, keep a swapped pair of numbers from becoming a silently wrong model.
+The constructor is yours to define.

 ## A mixture